About Audrey deChadenedes

 About Valerie

 My daughter, Valerie deChadenedes, was born in May 1985 and she passed away in March 2018 from complications of the flu.
 Valerie had a disability called Rett Syndrome, which occurs mostly in girls, and which has features of cerebral palsy, epilepsy, developmental delay, and autism.
 Valerie couldn't walk or talk or use her hands, but she had a full and happy life, living at home with me.
 She communicated using a voice-output computer device, which she operated with her eyes.
 She had many friends, and loved going to classes, parties, concerts, movies, museums, and the ballet.
 She was an advocate for disability rights and she and I frequently met with state legislators and testified at hearings in Sacramento.
-Valerie especially loved spending time in nature, which is why I honor her memory at this beautiful spot at Lake Merced.
+Valerie especially loved spending time in nature, which is why I was inspired to honor her memory at a beautiful spot at Lake Merced.

 To learn more about Rett Syndrome, visit www.rettsyndrome.org